-UPDATE: Arrest report released for man accused of killing Esmeralda Gonzalez
+UPDATE: Arrest report released for man and woman accused of killing Esmeralda Gonzalez

-LAS VEGAS (KLAS) — We’re now learning more about the man accused of killing Esmeralda Gonzalez.
+LAS VEGAS (KLAS) — We’re now learning more about the man and woman accused of killing Esmeralda Gonzalez.
 The woman was first reported missing back in May, but was found dead last week in a concrete and wooden structure in a desert area north of Las Vegas.

 45-year-old Christopher Prestipino is accused of her murder, and 31-year-old Lisa Mort is accused of aiding Prestipino after the murder.

-According to the arrest report, police received an anonymous tip in July that Prestipino and another woman — known only as “Cassandra” — killed an unknown woman.
+According to the arrest report, police received an anonymous tip in July that Prestipino and another woman — Cassandra Garrett — killed an unknown woman.

 The victim — who would later be identified by friends and family as Esmeralda Gonzalez — was a prostitute hired by the two.

 While at Prestipino’s home on the night of May 31, Gonzalez was left tied up to a bedpost for an extended period of time.
 She started yelling, and the suspects were concerned she was going to report them to police.
-Gonzalez died after being injected with pool cleaner by Prestipino and Cassandra.
+Gonzalez died after being injected with pool cleaner by Prestipino and Garrett.

 According to another person interviewed by police — known only as “Tricia” — Prestipino was panicked after the incident.
 Tricia was invited to Prestipino’s house because he said he needed help.